-For British outdoor weddings it’s a good idea to have a contingency plan for wet weather.
+For British weddings it’s a good idea to have a contingency plan for wet weather - and some outdoor wedding lights you can rely on!
 For more exotic locations then you'll be able to utilise much more outdoor space in your layout planning.
 Allowing for covered areas under gazebos & vines give protection from the sun and also rain.
 They’re also fabulous to break up areas by creating intimate lounge areas, sheltering your dessert table or just the ticket for your buffet feast to be served under.

 Tree light canopy - photo via Michelle Wood Photography.

 Summer luncheon, Kent.

 Secluded Pergola - photo via Karolina Kotkiewicz Photography.

 Relaxed woodland vibes - photo via Peaches & Mint.

 Light canopies for makeshift dancefloors - photo via Peaches & Mint.